-The number of people who can attend a funeral will depend on the venue as guidance across the UK states that a safe distance of at least two metres (three steps) should be maintained between individuals.
+The current lockdowns across the UK have not changed the number of people who can attend a funeral.
+It will continue to depend on the venue as guidance across the UK states that a safe distance of at least two metres (three steps) should be maintained between individuals.
 In addition, attendees in England should be limited to 30, while in Scotland it is 20 (Protection Level 0 areas can have 50) and in Northern Ireland it is 25.

 In general, advice is that only a modest number of family and friends of the deceased should travel to and attend the funeral.
-However, the Welsh government guidance is more specific and asks people “to only attend funerals of your closest family and friends and only if you have been invited.”
-You can also attend if you are the carer of a person who is attending.
+However, in Wales the law states you can only attend if you have been invited or you are the carer of someone who is attending.
+Welsh government guidance also asks people “to only attend funerals of your closest family and friends".

 Other key elements of government guidance, aimed at minimising the risk of transmission, include: